 For highways and other roads with at least two lanes in each direction, drivers are generally required to stay in the right lanes unless passing another vehicle.
 A violation of this rule is often called a "failure to yield" or some similar name.

-Drivers aren't often stopped by police for this type of failure to yield unless he or she is preventing other traffic from passing.
+Drivers aren't often stopped by police for this type of failure to yield unless they are preventing other traffic from passing.
 The most common impeding violation for a multi-lane highway is when two slow-moving vehicles travel side-by-side and prevent all other vehicles from passing.

 On roadways with only one lane in each direction, a slow-moving vehicle can develop a long line of followers quickly.
 And, on roads where passing isn't allowed, there's basically nothing the following cars can do except wait.